akreienbring/dbdesigner/README.md

 ## Supported Browsers

-So far I tested with the current versions of Firefox and Chrome.
+So far I tested with the current versions of Firefox, Chrome and Edge.
 And I can say that IE 11 definitely does NOT work.

 ## License

 DBDesigner is free and open source, and it always will be.
 It is licensed under the [GPLv3](https://opensource.org/licenses/GPL-3.0).

-AndrÃ© Kreienbring
+André Kreienbring

 Mar, 2020